vdobler/ht/cmd/ht/Tutorial.md

         ],
     }

-The inline form is useful if you want to POST e.g. a tiny JSON file which can be typed into the test while the explicit form reads e.g. a larger image file from the filesystem.
+The inline form is impractical for larger data and probably not that usefull in the JSON5 representation.

 ### Sending multiple values for one parameter